Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #handshake-packet-structure title="handshake packet structure"}

 Version (32 bits):
 : A base protocol version number.
-It has fixed value as 5.
+Currently used values are 4 and 5.
-  The value greater than 5 is reserved for future definition, but the less than 5 is not used.
+  The value greater than 5 is reserved for future definition.

 Encryption Field (16 bits):
 : Block cipher family and block size.
 The values of this field are